makannew/Composer/README.md

 ```
 let myComp = CompositeObject();
 ```
-Then we can write our functions with unique names and pass arguments by destructing expression method.
+Then we can write our functions with unique names and pass arguments by destructuring expression method.
+Naming is very important during functions development, for a rule of thumb we can ask ourselves "what is it?" then answer would be it is "functionName".
 For example if we have a function to add two numbers we should write it like this:
 ```
 let twoNumbersSum = function({number1 , number2}){